Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Our Benchmark

-We use the first 3/5 of the movie script for training, and the rest for testing.
-According to \cite{SC,NC}, in movie scripts main characters are usually introduced in the first 10 pages.
-The screenplay writer also usually describes the personalities and appearances of main characters before giving them dialogues, to help provide a mental picture for the reader.
-Therefore our split of the training data is able to cover sufficient information for humans to understand characters.

-We reserve 200 movies for few-shot evaluation that are unseen during training.
-In our problem we denote each character in a scene as an instance.
-As shown in Table \ref{tab:dataset_stats}, every character has less than 20 training instances on average, leading to a few-shot problem setting.
+\textbf{Evaluation Task Construction. } We choose the top-5 characters with the most dialogue utterances as candidates for each movie, so that each has sufficient evidence for our character identification task.
+We use the first 3/5 of the movie script for training and the rest for testing.
+According to \cite{NC}, in movie scripts, the main characters are usually introduced in the first 10 pages with their personalities and appearances, to provide a mental picture for the readers.
+Therefore, our training split is able to cover sufficient information for humans to understand characters.
+In our problem, we denote each character in a scene as an instance.
+As shown in Table \ref{tab:dataset_stats}, every character has less than 20 training instances on average, naturally leading to a few-shot problem setting.